yanboyang713/blog/content/posts/2025-09-28-131926-setting_up_evpn_on_proxmox_sdn.md

 -   ID: evpntest (≤ 8 chars, lowercase, no spaces/dashes)
 -   Controller: evpn (the EVPN controller you already created)
--   Nodes: select server1–server5 (all nodes that should carry this zone)
 -   VRF-VXLAN: 10000 (any unique number; this is the VRF identifier for the zone)
 -   MTU: 1450 (good default for VXLAN)
 -   Advertise Subnets: ✓ (so your EVPN subnet routes are exported into BGP type-5)
--   Exit Nodes: select server1, server2 (these are the nodes that peer via BGP controllers to VyOS)
+-   Exit Nodes: select server5, server2 (these are the nodes that peer via BGP controllers to VyOS)
--   Primary Exit Node: server1 (matches your preferred egress; also prefer R1 on VyOS with a lower MED if you want)
+-   Primary Exit Node: server5 (matches your preferred egress; also prefer R0 on VyOS with a lower MED if you want)
 -   IPAM: pve
 -   (Optional) Route-Target Import: leave empty for now (set later if you want inter-VRF route leaking)
 -   Click Add.